jdmcd/uHack-code-of-conduct/README.md

 ## End of the event presentations

-Sexual language and imagery is not appropriate during talks.
+Sexual language and imagery is not appropriate during presentations.
 Refrain from using these in your slides.
 Sexist, racist, or exclusionary jokes are not acceptable.

 ## For Attendees